xiumingzhang/photometric-stereo/README.md

 # photometric-stereo
-A MATLAB implementation of the basic photometric stereo algorithm
+A MATLAB Implementation of the Basic Photometric Stereo Algorithm

 This project implements the basic photometric stereo algorithm that essentially uses the least squares method.
 Given twelve photometric images and their corresponding light directions, the surface normals are first computed as an overdetermined linear system.
 Basically, this linear system captures a simple physics relationship: a pixel’s intensity is proportional to the dot product between the light direction and the surface normal at that pixel.